The Advice Guidance Boundary Review aims to improve consumer access to financial support.

 Targeted support introduces a new set of conduct standards, which, alongside the Consumer Duty, provide consumer protections.

 We want consumers to have access to different types of support to meet a range of needs.
-These reforms should set the framework for the next 20-30 years, to support consumers now as well as future generations.
+These reforms should set the framework for the next 20 to 30 years, to support consumers now as well as future generations.

 Some consumers will want assurance that a product or suggestion is suitable for their specific individual needs and circumstances.
 This is where simplified advice can help.

 Simplified advice can complement targeted support where a customer has straightforward needs and provide a stepping stone to more complex or holistic advice.
-Alongside our proposals for targeted support, we have set out plans to reform the framework for simplified advice.
+Alongside our proposals for targeted support, we have set out plans to simplify our advice rules, including to set out more clearly the flexibility that already exists to provide more focused simplified forms of advice as well as advice that is comprehensive and holistic.

-We want to see a thriving and trusted market for full financial advice, simplified advice, targeted support and guidance.
+We want to see a thriving and trusted market for different forms of advice, targeted support and guidance.
 This supports our ambition that consumers should have access to the help they need, at a cost they can afford, when they need it.

 Consultations and policy development